 8 Tips for Taking Out a Cash Advance On Your Credit Card

-A cash advance is a way you can get cash from your available credit, but it's not always the best idea.
-Taking out a cash advance on your credit card is risky, expensive, and carries the potential for debt if you don't quickly repay the advance amount.
+Credit card issuers offer cash advances a way to get cash from your available credit.
+Even though it sounds like a convenient way to get access to cash, taking out a cash advance on your credit card is risky, expensive, and carries the potential for debt if you don't quickly repay the advance amount.
 Knowing that before you swipe your credit card at the ATM may help you make better decisions about the way you use a credit card cash advance - if you use one at all.

 Four Costs of a Cash Advance

-Those four things can make cash advances extremely expensive, but still less expensive than some alternatives, like payday loans.
+Those four costs can make cash advances extremely expensive, but still less expensive than some alternatives, like payday loans.
 Managing cash advances fees is key.

 Smart Ways to Handle a Cash Advance